 Manufacturers have found traditional sources of natural ingredients are either exhausted or have become too expensive to maintain profit margins.
 An example is resveratrol, a popular ingredient used in sports nutrition supplements reported to increase endurance.
 Grapes are arguably most commonly thought of as a source of resveratrol and, consequently, as is wine, with red grapes containing three- to 10-fold more resveratrol than white grapes.
 However, Japanese knotweed (Fallopia japonica) is reported to contain the highest concentrations of resveratrol, with the roots containing greater amounts than the stems and leaves.
 Resveratrol was first isolated from white hellebore (Veratrum grandiforum) almost 80 years ago, and other sources include, pistachios, peanuts, plums, tomatoes, mulberries, cranberries, cocoa, apples and grapes.
 More recently, microorganisms (eg Escherichia coli strains) are being genetically engineered to synthesise resveratrol to reportedly increase the production and purity of resveratrol as compared to botanical sources.
 The takeaway message is that there are many sources of resveratrol, each source containing varying concentrations of the ‘natural’ ingredient in addition to other constituents that may or may not be chemically characterised and/or considered when assessing the potential toxic effects of the resveratrol co-extractives.
 Important questions to consider are:

-- from where is the resveratrol sourced and
+- From where is the resveratrol sourced?

-- has the safety of the resveratrol co-extractives been assessed?
+- Has the safety of the resveratrol co-extractives been assessed?

 Changes in manufacturing techniques